mxro/maxrohde-web/content/posts/2011/2011-03-01-knowledge-orchestration-for-sustained-competitive-advantage-research-paper/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Knowledge Orchestration for Sustained Competitive Advantage (Research Paper)'
+date: '2011-03-01'
 categories:
-- contemplations
+  - 'contemplations'
-date: "2011-03-01"
-title: Knowledge Orchestration for Sustained Competitive Advantage (Research Paper)
 ---

 We have presented a paper at the [44th Hawaiian International Conference on System Sciences (HICSS) 2011](http://www.hicss.hawaii.edu/hicss_44/apahome44.htm).